top of page

 The Beginnings

-In the early years of steampunk the people of Britain were clamouring for events to attend and so the forerunner of the MoS (called the Victorian Steampunk Society at the time) was set up to create events for the community.
+In the early years of steampunk, people were clamouring for events to attend and so the forerunner of the MoS (called the Victorian Steampunk Society at the time) was set up to create events for the community.

 The idea was simple.
-If active steampunks organise events then other steampunks in the UK could attend them if they wanted to.
+If active steampunks organise events then other steampunks could attend them if they wanted to.
 If this comes from within the community then we all support each other.

 As steampunk grew and the interests and enthusiasms of the community broadened, the time came when it seemed right to drop the 'Victorian' in the name, and hence the Ministry of Steampunk (MoS) was formed and took its place.